samsonos/php_core/readme.md

 ```

 > We should use ```"minimum-stability":"dev"``` composer directive as we still cannot get
-> final release version of core module and other commonly used modules.
+> final release version of core module and other commonly used modules, but we promise to
+> do it near future

 ##Loading modules into SamsonPHP framework
 All modules are loaded via composer.json file section ```require:...``` and follows all PSR-0 rules.